Miami Fishing Charters

 - Oversleeping

-How do I book a fishing charter in Miami, FL?
+How do I book a fishing charter?

 Yes, it’s customary to tip 15% – 20% after your fishing trip.
-However, keep in mind not all fishing charter operators in Miami offer or need a first mate.
+However, keep in mind not all fishing charter operators offer or need a first mate.
 It depends on the charter type and the fishing vessel’s size.

 Where can I find most of the fishing charters in Miami?